-To support a marked increase in Special Educational Needs provision in their local borough, London Borough of Lewisham required a new turn-key SEND school facility solution on their existing Drumbeat site.
+An SEN modular school expansion to support a marked increase in Special Educational Needs provision in their local borough, London Borough of Lewisham required a turnkey solution on their existing Drumbeat site.

-To meet the customer’s strict brief M-AR delivered a modern, stylish turn-key solution, which offered tailored teaching areas to the ground floor with the first floor specially designed to teach independent living for adulthood but in a controlled school environment.
+To meet the customer’s strict brief M-AR delivered a modern, stylish turnkey modular school solution, which offered tailored teaching areas to the ground floor with the first floor specially designed to teach independent living for adulthood but in a controlled school environment.

-We designed, built and installed their exciting new building within the live school environment with minimal disruption, allowing pupils and staff at Drumbeat school to make use of their new space after just 16 weeks.
+We designed, built and installed their exciting new modular SEN school within the live school environment with minimal disruption, allowing pupils and staff at Drumbeat to make use of their new space after just 2 weeks.

 Clad in Western Red Cedar with a contrasting purple ribbon detail and matching solar shading (brise soleil) we created a modern and stylish look, which complemented its surroundings.